cdstanford/gid/README.md

 The artifact is provided as a docker container.
 (TODO)

-Everything is built and run through `cargo`, which is the Rust package manager and build system.
+All commands are run through `cargo`, which is the Rust build system.
+We recommend two small tests to see that everything is working correctly.

+### 1. Run the unit tests

-Once you have navigated to the `gid` directory, try running the unit tests with the following command:
+Once you have navigated to the `gid` directory, execute the following command:
 ```
 cargo test
 ```